-‘Shall I visit Sigiriya or Pidurangala?
-Which one is better?
-Sigiriya is so expensive, is it enough to just see the other rock next to it instead?’
-I usually answer that question at least once a day.
-And while most Sri Lankans make it themselves easy and claim (in their limited English here in Dambulla, so they are unable to provide an extensive answer) both rocks are the same and offer the same view, only the price is different (Rs.
-4500 versus Rs.
-500), I am sorry to tell you, but that’s simple wrong!
+“Should I visit Sigiriya or Pidurangala?
+Which rock is better?
+Sigiriya is so expensive, is it enough to just see the other rock instead?”
+I used to answer that question at least once a day.
+And while most local tuk-tuk drivers here in Dambulla take the easy way out and claim in their limited English that both rocks are the same and offer the same view, and actually only the price is different (Rs.
+5500 versus Rs.
+500), I have to tell you: This is just wrong!
+They are not the same.

-And then seeing Sigiriya from Pidurangala completes the picture of Sigiriya.
-Enjoying the panoramic view on top of Pidurangala you’ll see hills and mountains everywhere in the distance and it’s super beautiful.
-But then you see the Sigiriya Rock and you will be amazed by seeing this boxy shaped rock, that’s unlike any other rock in Sri Lanka.
-Out of nowhere in the middle of nowhere!
-A truely amazing sight!
-Right there and then you’ll understand why king Kasyapa decided to built his palace on Sigiriya.
-He needed a safe place and you can’t get any remoter and more inaccessible than this.
+And then seeing Sigiriya from Pidurangala completes the picture of the Lion Rock.
+Enjoying the panoramic view on top of Pidurangala you’ll see hills and mountains everywhere.
+But then your view falls on Sigiriya Rock and you will be amazed by seeing this boxy shaped rock, that’s unlike any other rock in Sri Lanka.
+Out of nowhere, in the middle of nowhere!
+A truly captivating sight!
+Right here and now you will understand why King Kasyapa decided to build his palace on Sigiriya: He needed a safe place to rule, and a more secluded and inaccessible place than this can’t be found.

-If you think the visit of Sigiriya is expensive, have a look in my other post, where I explain its pricing.
+If you think the ticket for Sigiriya Lion Rock is too expensive, have a look at my other post, where I explain its pricing.

 Sigiriya or Pidurangala: Main differences

-Sigiriya and Pidurangala don’t actually have much in common other than their location and height.
+Sigiriya and Pidurangala do not have much in common except their location and height.
 Indeed they are quite different from each other.
-But here are the main differences.
+But here are the main differences in detail.

-The other big main difference is the climb itself.
+The other major difference is the climb itself.
 Pidurangala is a rock like so many others here in Sri Lanka.
-I like to compare it to the Dambulla Rock.
-You walk up rocky stairs along a shady path in the jungle and once on the top you’ll be rewarded with a beautiful open panoramic view.
-It reminds of hiking.
+I like to compare it to the Dambulla Temple Rock.
+You walk up a rocky staircase along a shady path in the jungle and when you reach the top you are rewarded with a beautiful panoramic view.
+It reminds me of hiking.

 In Sigiriya on the other hand the climb is part of the actual sight.
-You’ll walk up some rocky stairs, a spiral staircase, pass some kind of open cave with frescoes in the middle of the rock, stroll along the “mirror wall”, walk through the Lion’s Paws and up the zigzagged final staircase to the top – all the time wondering how on earth the people back in Kasyapa’s days were able to carry all those needed tens of thousands of bricks up there.
-Occasionally you’ll spot some kind of stairs the size of a footprint hewn into the edge of the rock and you will contemplate how many people might have lost their balance and hence their life trying to reach the top of Sigiriya… A truly different experience to the climb of Pidurangala – but well worth the effort!
+You walk up a staircase carved into the stone, then a spiral staircase, pass a kind of open cave with frescoes in the middle of the rock, stroll along the “mirror wall”, walk through the Lion Paws and zigzag up the final staircase to the summit – all the time wondering how on earth people in Kasyapa’s time were able to carry up all the tens of thousands of bricks needed at the top.
+Occasionally you can spot some kind of stairs the size of a footprint hewn into the edge of the rock and you will contemplate how many people might have lost their balance and hence their life trying to reach the top of Sigiriya… A truly different experience than climbing Pidurangala – but well worth the effort (and money)!